wherobots/GeoTorchAI/README.md

 Details documentation on installation, API, and programming guide is available on [GeoTorch Website](https://kanchanchy.github.io/geotorch/).

 ## Example
 We show a very short example of satellite imagery classification using GeoTorch in a step-by-step manner.
-Training a satellite imagery classification models consists of three steps: loading dataset, initializing model, and model training.
+Training a satellite imagery classification models consists of three steps: loading dataset, initializing model and parameters, and model training.
 #### Loading Dataset
 Load the training and testing splits of SAT6 Dataset.
 Setting download=True for training dataset will download the full data.
 So, set download=False for testing dataset.
 ```